ibivu/B4TM-Galaxy-2017/docker/README.md

 ### Create and run a Galaxy instance from the image

+There are two Galaxy instances you need to create, which are from two different Docker images separately.

+#### Galaxy Instance 1

+`$ docker run -d -p 8880:80 --name b4tm docker.bioinformatician.science:5678/b4tm/cloud:0.1`

+Then you can access Galaxy by the URL http://127.0.0.1:8880 (or http://localhost:8880)

+#### Galaxy Instance 2

 `$ docker run -d -p 8888:80 --name b4tm2017 -v /your_directory/:/export/ docker.bioinformatician.science:5678/b4tm/local:0.1`

+Then you can access Galaxy by the URL http://127.0.0.1:8888 (or http://localhost:8888)

 In this command, we run this docker container in a detached mode (`-d`), mapping the container port 80 to the port 8888 of localhost (`-p`), naming this instance as 'b4tm2017' (`--name`) and mapping a container directory `/export/` to a local (host) directory (`-v`). `/export/` is a special directory in the Galaxy container where all the configured files and tool files are kept.
 In this assignment, all the modifications and changes take place only in this folder.